 Connection method overview

-You can connect to a Managed Service for Kubernetes cluster using the following methods:
+You can connect to a Managed Service for Kubernetes cluster in the following ways:

-- Over the internet if you configured public access for the cluster when creating it.
+- Over the internet if you configured public access to the cluster when creating it.

 - From Yandex Cloud virtual machines located in the same cloud network.